Do you have any of the following symptoms?

 - Pain in your pelvic area

-Other people having a pelvic floor that is too tight and being unable to relax can cause issues such as:
+When people are unable to relax their pelvic floor this can cause issues such as:

 - Pain with sexual intercourse

 - Pelvic pain

 What is the importance of a pelvic floor check-up?

 If you have any signs of a pelvic floor issue then you should come in to get your pelvic floor checked.
 Prevention Is Better Than Cure.

 However even if you have no issues prevention is better than cure if you are pregnant, just delivered a child or perhaps starting a new stage of life (for example menopause), come into Wisdom Physiotherapy to see how well your pelvic floor is moving and learn what you can do to keep your pelvic floor strong before problems arise.

 What does a check-up with a Women’s Health Physiotherapist include?